spaulmark/project-lsg/README.md

 ## Hi, welcome to Project LSG!

 This project is a secret right now!
 Only a few people know what to do with this page.
-If you're one of those people, head on over to
+If you're one of those people, just follow the instructions I've given you, and let me know what you think.

 Otherwise, you should just check back in a couple months.